tbielawa/bitmath/docsite/source/module.rst

    ``df`` commands print with SI values by providing the ``--si`` option flag.
 By default those commands will print out using NIST (base-2) values.

+   * TODO: Still need to fill in some examples here